-- In Priscilla, Queen of the Desert: upon learning that Tick is married, Adam says that he "would have bought you a lovely matching set of hers and hers bath mats."
+- In The Adventures Of Priscilla Queen Of The Desert: upon learning that Tick is married, Adam says that he "would have bought you a lovely matching set of hers and hers bath mats."

 - Dave Barry mentions several items that you spent money on and now regret, like whiskey, children, and His & Hers jetskis.

 - Played with on Friends.
 Ross buys Carol and Susan a matching set of "Hers and Hers" towels.
 They're identical, as a joke.

 - Some of the Zonks on Let's Make a Deal, especially bathtubs and junked cars.

 - Played with on "The Man Show" in the episode where Adam and Jimmy visit Snoop Dogg's crib.
 While giving them the grand tour, Snoop shows them the bathroom.
 On a towel rack is one large towel marked "His" and several smaller towels labeled "Hos."
 This prompts a question from Jimmy, "How many 'hos' should a 'his' have?"

 - On Batman, both Batman and Robin have their own specially-labelled fireman's poles to descend to the Batcave.
 Yes, there is a lot of Homoerotic Subtext.

 - However, it's worth noting that they go down the poles as Bruce and Dick and enter the Batcave as Batman and Robin, so presumably they're individualised to assist the costume change on the way down.